bitprj/BitCamp/CONTRIBUTING.md

 Welcome open-source user!
 We're glad to have you here.
 You're probably interested in contributing to our open-source repositories here at Bit Project.
 Before we go over the standards of contributing to our repos, let's go over few key points to help you get started.

+### Checklist
+*Here's a checklist of items with topics you should be familiar with to successfully contribute.*
+* Github Issues and Pull Requests
+* Github Commits and Forking Repos
+* Markdown Syntax and Files
+* How Bitcamps work!

 First of all, how it works.
 While contributing might seem quick and easy, the process is quite difficult to the regular newcomer.
 If you have some knowledge of Github (example: what an issue is, forking, creating a pull request) then feel free to skip this part.
 If not, here is a quick summary of some important terms and a few helpful links if you're just starting with Github.

 ---